KevReece/Kata-StableMatching/analysis.md

 Also the Gale-Shapley algorithm focuses on attempt iterations over the first set, without iterating the second set, simplifying the solution without adding any increase in complexity class.

+Finally the Gale-Shapley implementation is easily observable as always reaching a stable result, as it enumerates through preferences in one direction (with enough partners for all).